RescueSocial/Amber-Heard_Disinformation_Operations_Bots/Subjective Preliminary Claims/ReadMe.md

 - A Cambridge Analytica reporter was tipped early on, but from the perspective of the tech industry after 6 years of learning especially from this project, the social media companies actually should be very eager to stop this cyber crime and remove it from their systems if properly channeled.
 Notice - Cambridge emphasized APIs which aren't required.

 <b>As technology researchers interested in ethics and social effects of tech, we do want this to be an example for positive change instead of destruction.
 It needs to be investigated and mitigated.</b>
+<br>Often finding the sources and origins is looking for where the suspicious activities and parties 'slip up' in their predictability.
+A main issue is lacking experts to collect obvious and public data without extortion.

 ## <b>Questions:</b>